2012 United States House of Representatives elections in Maryland: Campaign

-After Rosen won the primary, she was forced to withdrew from the race on September 10, 2012, after evidence surfaced that she'd voted in both Maryland and Florida in the 2006 and 2008 elections.
+After Rosen won the primary, she was forced to withdraw from the race on September 10, 2012, after evidence surfaced that she had voted in both Maryland and Florida in the 2006 and 2008 elections.
 Rosen had property in Florida, and Maryland law allowed property owners to vote in local elections even if they live elsewhere.
 However, her Florida voting registration reportedly also gave her access to state and federal elections there, something which was not allowed by Maryland law.
 As the deadline for replacing a candidate on the general election ballot was August 28, members of the Democratic Central Committees of each county in the district had to choose a write-in candidate to run in November.
 Two potential candidates who indicated an interest were former U.S. Representative Wayne Gilchrest, who represented the 1st district as a Republican from 1991 to 2009, and LaFerla, who finished a close second in the primary.
 LaFerla was then endorsed as the Democratic write-in candidate.